articnel/kohana3docs/guide/kohana301/prereqs/index.md

-# Pre-requisites, or "What you should know"
+# Pre-requisites

-These pages are meant to help ensure that you have the knowledge that you should have before using a framework like Kohana.
-You should understand how to program in PHP, and have a solid understanding of many Object Oriented Programming concepts.
-You should understand what the Model View Controller system is, and get into that mind set.
+## What you should Know

-\[TODO: more stoof]
+These pages are meant to help ensure that you have the knowledge that you should have before using a framework like Kohana.  **Learning Kohana will go much quicker and be much more enjoyable if you know the stuff contained in this chapter.**